RANGROO/herikamindmap/README.md

 # HerikaMindMap
 For use with the Herika AI Skyrim mod: https://www.nexusmods.com/skyrimspecialedition/mods/89931?tab=description

+Generates a 3D interactive "Mind Map" of Herika's memories.

 Requires the use of DwemerDistro (Herika Full).

 Built on top of ChromaViz: https://github.com/mtybadger/chromaviz/tree/main